nazarovctrl/match-making/README.md

 1. **Create match-making folder in your machine**

-2. **Create and copy the .env and docker-compose.yml files into the match-making folder**
+2. **Create and copy the .env file, and get docker-compose.yml from GitHub link below and put them into the match-making folder**

    .env file content